 - Why fall?
-Unlike more moderate climates, which have the killing cold of winter, the middle east has unbelievable killing heat in summer.
+Unlike more moderate climates, which have cold winters, the Middle East has unbelievable heat in summer.
 Learn about the desert climate in this part of the world.

 - When you read about corn in ancient times the word really means grain.
 Corn, as in the kind that grows on a cob, is from the Americas and was unknown to ancient Asian and European people.
 What kinds of grain would the Assyrians have had?
 You can still plant corn seeds though, any kind of grain will do.

 - Learn about seeds and exactly what they need to sprout and grow?
-Try planting the same type of seeds with different conditions.
+Try planting the same type of seeds under different conditions.
 See what works and what doesn’t.

 - Where was the ancient Kingdom of Assyria?
 Color it in on a map of the Middle East.
 Add a few of the major cities as well.

 This exploration is from Layers of Learning Unit 1-8, one of our ancient history units.
 You’ll find tons more information and activities about the ancient Assyrian people in the unit.
 You might also enjoy our state scattergories game, these beautiful travel diaries, a free printable travel brochure.
 And if you haven’t visited our curriculum guide and our catalog, you can learn lots about Layers of Learning and how it can transform your homeschool from either of those pages.